fullstackenviormentss/WWW-Form-UrlEncoded/README.md

 # DESCRIPTION

 WWW::Form::UrlEncoded provides application/x-www-form-urlencoded parser.
-This module aims to have compatibility with other CPAN modules like HTTP::Body and be fast by XS implementation.
+This module aims to have compatibility with other CPAN modules like HTTP::Body's urlencoded parser.
+And aims be fast by XS implementation.

 ## Parser rules